 - Healthy and Wholesome: It’s a meat-free dish, perfect for vegetarians and health-conscious eaters.

 Ingredients For Vegetarian Okra Gumbo

-All-purpose flour – This is used to make a roux, which will help thicken up the gumbo.
+- All-Purpose Flour: Used to create a roux, which helps thicken the gumbo.

-Canned crushed tomatoes – Adds some acidity and body to the gumbo.
+- Worcestershire Sauce: Adds a tangy and savory element to the gumbo.